-Drivers with no moving violations or accidents and bad credit scores often pay more -- and sometimes double -- for car insurance than safe drivers with high credit scores, according to a study released this week by a consumer watchdog group.
+Drivers with no moving violations or accidents and bad credit scores often pay more -- and sometimes double -- for car insurance than safe drivers with high credit scores, according to a study released in 2013 by a consumer watchdog group.

 The Consumer Federation of America bought price data from Quadrant Information Services, an independent company that gathers data on insurance premiums, to see how credit scores affect car insurance rates for State Farm and Allstate in metro areas including Atlanta, Baltimore, Houston, Seattle and Hartford, among others.